homestar92/ring-lardner-transcriptions/The Young Immigrunts.md

 ## CHAPTER 9
 ### The Bureau of Manhattan

-ISN'T it about time said my mother as we past Spuyten Duyvil and entered the Bureau of Manhattan that we made our plans.
+Isn't it about time said my mother as we past Spuyten Duyvil and entered the Bureau of Manhattan that we made our plans.

 What plans said my father all my plans is all ready made.